 - Can the new consumer expectations—and the required solutions— actually make your brand more scalable?

 For example, PIM software developments have been a direct response to the new norm of multichannel eCommerce.
-Managing product data for multiple sales channels (including marketplaces, eCommerce websites, social selling, brick and mortar retailers, and more) is only feasible with this software solution.
+As a result, this software solution is only feasible to manage product data for multiple sales channels (including marketplaces, eCommerce websites, social selling, brick-and-mortar retailers, and more).

 Vetting SaaS options against your brand’s priorities, needs, and budget is a process.
 Still, once the right choice is made, this shift from consumer expectations offers a fifth and final benefit to eCommerce brands: scalability.
 Without developing proprietary solutions to support today’s new demands, eCommerce brands are more agile than ever.
 Just find the perfect software solution, ensure it fits into your software ecosystem, and then you’re off to the races.